ray-project/ray/doc/source/tune.rst

 HyperOpt Integration
 --------------------

-Ray Tune has a scheduler implementation, ``HyperOptScheduler``, that is backed by HyperOpt to perform sequential model-based hyperparameter optimization.
+The``HyperOptScheduler`` is a Trial Scheduler that is backed by HyperOpt to perform sequential model-based hyperparameter optimization.
 In order to use this scheduler, you will need to install HyperOpt via the following command:

 .. code-block:: bash